nate-parrott/Flashlight/README.md

 **How it works**

-The `Flashlight.app` Xcode target is a fork of [EasySIMBL](https://github.com/norio-nomura/EasySIMBL) (which is designed to allow loading arbitrary plugins into arbitrary apps) that's been modified to load a single plugin (stored inside its own bundle, rather than an external directory) into the Spotlight process.
+The `Flashlight.app` Xcode target is a fork of [EasySIMBL](https://github.com/norio-nomura/EasySIMBL) (which is designed to allow loading runtime injection of plugins into arbitrary apps) that's been modified to load a single plugin (stored inside its own bundle, rather than an external directory) into the Spotlight process.
 It should be able to coexist with EasySIMBL if you use it.

 The SIMBL plugin that's loaded into Spotlight, `SpotlightSIMBL.bundle`, patches Spotlight to add a new subclass of `SPQuery`, the internal class used to fetch results from different sources.
 It runs executables in `~/Library/FlashlightPlugins/*/executable`, and then presents their results using a custom subclass of `SPResult`.